igarousi/data-catalog/schema/core.md

 **Creator** is a property of the `CreativeWork` class.
 The purpose of this property is to describe the author or authors of a catalog record.
-The recommended way to express authorship of a CreativeWork is shown below.
+The required and recommended way to express authorship of a CreativeWork is shown below.
 Note, this approach was adopted from ESIP Science on Schema Org.

-A single author can be expressed as:
+A single author can be expressed with the following required metadata.

 ``` json
   ...